 The largest disbursement for the District is for instructional programs.
-Instructional programs disbursements totaled \$8,985,142 or 60.64 percent of the total cash disbursements.
-Instructional programs increased as a result of salary and insurance increases due to additional staff of two full time teachers and one part time teacher and one aide.
+Instructional programs disbursements totaled \$9,907,156 or 61.30 percent of the total cash disbursements.
+Instructional programs increased as a result of salary and insurance increases due to two additional staff of one testing coordinator and intervention specialist.

-Administration and Operation and Maintenance of Plant disbursements decreased due to staff changes with decreased salaries and moving some maintenance items to the Permanent Improvement Fund.
+Operation and Maintenance of Plant disbursements decreased due to Permanent Improvement projects.